zeusta/Docs/extensions/Guide By Business Flow/Purchase Management/Magento 1.md

 ![](PM1images/image017.png)

-As the quotation is converted to purchase order, you will be navigated to **Purchase Order Information** view
+As the quotation is converted to purchase order, you will be navigated to **Purchase Order Information** page

 ![](PM1images/image019.png)